This post may contain affiliate links. Please read my disclosure policy for details.

 The perfect edible gift to offer to your Christmas host, family or friends.
 These cute meringues are super easy to make, they’re airy and sweet with a slight vanilla touch.
 Sprinkle some sugar decorations all over to be transported into the festive spirit of Christmas.

 Are you already in the Christmas mood?
-Here I totally am!
-Except that I haven’t had a second yet to put up my tree.
-Three weeks ago, I kept thinking “let’s set up the tree earlier this year, so we’ll enjoy the flashing lights and the Christmas atmosphere for longer”.
-And today, all of my neighbors, friends and family are done with their trees and mine is still in the cellar…
+I totally am!
+Except I haven’t had a chance to put up my tree yet.
+Three weeks ago, I kept thinking “let’s set up the tree earlier this year, so we can enjoy the flashing lights and the Christmas atmosphere for longer”.
+And today, all of my neighbors, friends, and family are done with their trees, and mine is still sitting in the cellar…

 Why use Swiss meringue?